abitravers1989/countMyWords/README.md

 ## Reflection

+Issues with using Spy .. unsure of the encapsulation .. why it is going through files sometimes and not others.

 At first my tests were not thorough enough.
 For the functionality which removed all punctuation and whitespace, I had not tested it against every type of character.
 When I added another test to include all characters it revealed the method (the regex expression within it) was lacking.

 While writing the first set of tests for the split-and-count-words module I became unsure about the level of abstarction I had designed.